-To get a general idea of how much life insurance you should buy, calculate your long-term financial obligations (your mortgage, your child’s college tuition) and subtract your assets.
+To get a general idea of how much life insurance you should buy, calculate your long-term financial obligations (your mortgage, your child’s college tuition, etc.) and subtract your assets.
 This is how much money your life insurance policy should cover.

 Additionally, don’t forget to consider replacement costs.
-If one parent stays at home to care for children and run the household, someone else will have to be paid to replace them and cover these responsibilities in the event of your passing.
+If one parent stays at home to care for the children and run the household, these duties will need to move to someone else in the event of your passing.
 And that person will need to be paid for their work.

 Consulting a fee-only financial advisor as you shop for policies will help you figure out how much financial protection your family needs and greatly increase the chances that you get the right amount of coverage for the best price.
 If you don’t have the time or money to do that, though, a good rule of thumb is to err on the side of caution and buy a little more coverage than you think you might need.

 A simplified issue life insurance policy means you get a policy if your answers to certain questions fit the underwriting guidelines of the insurance company.
 No medical exam is necessary.
 Typically, you have to answer four or more questions to get a simplified issue life insurance quote.
 These questions seek to determine your smoking habits, your HIV/AIDS status, whether you have a terminal illness, and whether you reside in a hospital or long-term-care institution.

 Like simplified issue, guaranteed issue does not require a medical exam.
-In fact, guaranteed issue policies do require you to answer any medical questions.
-As the name implies, as long as you pay the premium, you are “guaranteed” a policy.
+In fact, guaranteed issue policies do not require you to answer any medical questions.
+As the name implies, you are “guaranteed” a policy as long as you pay the premium.
 Because the insurer knows nothing about your health, though, the premiums are significantly more expensive than either simplified issue or fully underwritten policies.

-A major drawback to guaranteed issue policies is that the full death benefit is not available until the policy has been in place for a certain amount of time, usually a couple years.
-So, if you buy this type of policy and die within two to three years of purchasing the policy, your beneficiaries will only be given the amount of the premiums paid so far.
+A major drawback to guaranteed issue policies is that the full death benefit is not available until the policy has been in place for a certain amount of time, usually a couple of years.
+So if you buy this type of policy and die within two to three years of purchase, your beneficiaries will only be given the amount of the premiums paid up to that point.